Zakru/cenerator/README.md

 This outputs a data pack which executes the command `say Hello, world!` on load.

 ### Macros

+The power of `cenerator` becomes more evident in more complex programs that need branching logic and complicated `/execute` chains.

 The following example showcases use of functions that take `c` and use it to output commands (referred to as "macros")